 In 1996, she created her first photo-collages in Mapping the Body, a seven-year series exploring the emotions and experiences housed in the body.
-This was followed by the Milagros series, in which she photographed people’s arms and asked them to write a wish for a miracle and created collages as visual affirmations of each wish.
+This was followed by Milagros, in which she photographed people’s arms, asked them to write a wish for a miracle, and then created collages as visual affirmations of each wish.
 She shifted to sculpture with Bottle Dreams, in which photographs and other texts are bottled in mineral oil as a metaphor for the fluid and fragmentary nature of memory.
 She began using still life photography to express emotional states of mind in two print series, Evocations and Sanctuary.
-Her most recent collages explore the initiation of motherhood and the benevolence that can be found in darkness.
+Her most recent collages, called Invocation, explore the benevolence that can be found in darkness.
 Uniting all of her work is an embedded belief that artwork can convey the complexity of our psychological existence and help us make sense of and navigate an ever shifting world.